 Rich in history, long before and long after it was defined as a Roman province, Cilicia is on the Turkish coast, just north of Cyprus, and is now a cruise-ship destination.
 Its firs are not commonly planted; we are indebted to Saratoga Horticultural Research Foundation for cultivating them.

-Two beautiful 6-foot individuals are in the area bounded by Green Library, Meyer Library, and Galvez Module; another, 12 feet high, is east of the Clock Tower surrounded by a sea of prostrate tea-tree.
+Two beautiful 6-foot individuals are in the area bounded by Green Library, Meyer Green, and Galvez Module; another, 12 feet high, is east of the Clock Tower surrounded by a sea of prostrate tea-tree.